stanionascu/gogurt/README.md

   -host string
         HOST to bind to (default "localhost") -password string
-        Password used for logging in (default "random") -port uint
+        Password used for logging in, omit for password-less login -port uint
         PORT to listen on (default 9999)
   -rpc string